dceejay/RedMap/README.md

  - There is currently no way to add labels, popups, or make the icons clickable.
  - The 3D only really works at zoomed in scales 16+ due to the small size of the icons.
 They are not scale independent like icons on the normal map.
  - As this uses the mapbox api you may wish to edit the index3d.html code to include your api key to remove any usage restrictions.
- - This view is a side project to the Node-RED worldmap side project so happy to take PRs but it probably won't be actively developed.
+ - This view is a side project to the Node-RED Worldmap project so I'm happy to take PRs but it probably won't be actively developed.

 ### Areas and Lines

-If the payload contains an **area** property - that is an array of co-ordinates, e.g.
+If the msg.payload contains an **area** property - that is an array of co-ordinates, e.g.

-    ... , area: [ [51.05, -0.08], [51.5, -1], [51.2, -0.047] ], ...
+    ... , "area": [ [51.05, -0.08], [51.5, -1], [51.2, -0.047] ], ...

 then rather than draw a point and icon it draws the polygon.
 Likewise if it contains a **line** property it will draw the polyline.